flipacholas/Architecture-of-consoles/articles/dreamcast.md

 #### Extra work

 The common chores of a game console CPU include handling a game's logic, running the enemy AI and keeping the GPU fed with instructions.
-In the Dreamcast the SH-4 is also involved in the majority of the graphics pipeline, processing geometry data such as computing perspective transformations.
+In the Dreamcast, the SH-4 is also involved in the majority of the graphics pipeline, processing geometry data such as computing perspective transformations.
 As a result, it includes a **128-bit SIMD** unit that can accelerate vector operations.

 #### Improving memory access